seunghyukcho/android-live-slider/README.md

 }
 ```

 #### Step 4.
-Apply the LiveSliderAdapter and your custom LiveSliderPagerAdapter on your RecycleView
+Apply the LiveSliderAdapter and your custom LiveSliderPagerAdapter on your RecycleView.

 ```kotlin
 mRecyclerView = findViewById(R.id.recycler_view)